 Your choice of degree will be determined by the career path you have chosen to follow with your sponsoring service.
 All students on the scheme will receive an annual academic bursary of £4,000 which will assist with your fees or living expenses.
 DTUS students will all join a military support unit (squadron) whilst at university.
 The Squadrons are staffed by members of the armed forces, who mentor and assist your progression through university.
 You are expected to attend one training evening a week for which you will receive training pay.
 The unit provides academic and pastoral support as well as personal development and adventurous training.
 Work experience will be arranged during the holiday periods and students can earn up to £2,000 per year in training pay for taking part.
 Students will be expected to pass a Personal Fitness Assessment (PFA) once a year in order to qualify for their bursary.

 Please note: Students who are domiciled and/or educated overseas (currently those from outside the UK/EU) should be aware that universities will undertake a fees assessment once applications are received and that failure to meet the criteria regarding residency in the UK/EU may result in them being classified as an international student.
-Please note that fees for International students are often significantly higher than the fees for UK based students.
-In addition students domiciled and/or educated outside the UK/EU may not qualify for a loan from Student Finance.
+Please note that fees for international students are often significatntly higher that the fees for UK based students.
+In addition students domiciled and /or educated out side the UK/EU may not qualify for a loan from Students Finance.
 This may be the case even where students have UK citizenship.
 It is, therefore, prudent for students from overseas to check the financial implications of taking a place at a UK university in advance of applying to Welbeck.

 Following graduation you will start your training with your sponsoring Service.
 Those joining the Royal Navy, Army or Royal Air Force will attend initial officer training at Britannia Royal Naval College, Dartmouth, Royal Military Academy, Sandhurst or Royal Air Force College, Cranwell respectively.
 Those following a career with the Defence Engineering and Science Group will join the MOD Graduate Programme.
 All sponsored students are required to return three years of service on completion of their in-service training.